Skip to content

 1. Using the REST definition builder to create the various REST web service requests and verify that they return the expected data in the expected format.

-2. Parameterizing these REST web service requests into reusable templates and saving as Rapise learned objects.
+2. Parameterizing these REST web service requests into reusable templates, and saving them as Rapise learned objects.

 Rapise REST Definition Builder

-When you add a web service to your Rapise test project, you get a new REST definition file (.rest) that will store all of your prototyped requests against a specific REST web service.
-The various REST requests are then created in the REST definition builder:
+When you add a web service to your Rapise test project, a new REST definition file (.rest) is created to store all your prototyped requests for a specific REST web service.
+The various REST requests are then created within the REST definition builder:

 rest_definition_editor

-Each REST request can then include the following items:
+Each REST request can include the following items:

-• URL - the URL of the web service request with any parameter tokens included (e.g. {session_id} in our example above)
+• URL - The URL of the web service request, including any parameter tokens (e.g., {session_id} in the example above).

-• Headers - Any other HTTP headers (both standard and custom)
+• Headers - Any other HTTP headers (standard and custom).

-• Parameters - Any parameters that have been defined in the URL that will be called from the Rapise test script.
+• Parameters - Any parameters defined in the URL that will be called from the Rapise test script.

 • Body - The body of the request (for POST and PUT requests).
 This can be in any text-serialized format such as XML or JSON.

-When you execute the request, it will return back the HTTP response headers and if it recognizes the MIME content-type as either XML or JSON, it will format it to make it more readable by the tester:
+When you execute the request, it returns the HTTP response headers.
+If the MIME content-type is recognized as either XML or JSON, the response will be formatted for improved readability by the tester:

 rest_definition_request

-Once you have finished with your prototyping of the web service test operations, you can then save the request definitions and use the Update Object Tree option to populate the main Rapise Object Tree.
+Once you have finished prototyping the web service test operations, you can save the request definitions and use the Update Object Tree option to populate the main Rapise Object Tree.

 Web Service Object Recognition

-When Record REST Objects API Recording option is set to true, each of the REST web service requests that has been prototyped in the REST definition editor is converted by Rapise into a scriptable object:
+When Record REST Objects API Recording option is set to true, Rapise converts each REST web service request prototyped in the REST definition editor into a scriptable object:

 Web Service Objects

-Each of the REST service objects in the tree has operations designed to let you call the method and access the returned body either in its raw text format, or if it's a web service that returns data in JSON format, it will be able to send/receive data as native JavaScript objects.
+Each of the REST service objects in the tree has operations designed to let you call the method and access the returned body.
+If the web service returns data in JSON format, the object can send/receive data as native JavaScript objects.

-Rapise provides you with access to the following attributes of the HTTP request before/after the request has been executed:
+Rapise provides access to the following attributes of the HTTP request before and after its execution:

 • Request: